pencil2d/pencil2d.github.io/download/index.md

 ### Arch Linux

-Pencil2D is available for Arch Linux through the package [pencil2d](https://aur.archlinux.org/packages/pencil2d) on the AUR.
+Pencil2D is available through the package [pencil2d](https://aur.archlinux.org/packages/pencil2d) on the AUR.
 Please follow [the tutorial](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages) if you are not yet familiar with the process of installing packages from AUR.

 ### Debian & Ubuntu